How to void a paycheck

-Before voiding the paycheck, make sure you have read through the information discussed under When to void a paycheck.
+Before voiding the paycheck, make sure you have read through the information discussed under When to Void a Paycheck in the next paragraph.
 Then, once you have taken into account all considerations, if you still need to void the check, you will find the steps to do so here.

 This process is used to void a paycheck that has already been printed or has already been assigned a check number.
 In this voiding process, the check is voided, and the payroll accumulations are automatically adjusted in the Payroll and Ledger & Payables modules.
 Additionally, a reversing Journal Entry is created.